 Keep following the main road until signs point you to PR-22.
-When you reach Cabo Rojo, follow the signs towards the beach on road 301 and you’re there!
+When you reach Cabo Rojo, follow the signs toward the beach on Road 301 and you’re there!

 Roads in Puerto Rico can be confusing so I recommend having a mobile map too.

 Below is a Google Map with directions to Cabo Rojo Lighthouse: